 - 🌉 1.
 Spend some time at the Community Bridge.

-- 🎫 6.
-Take a self-guided walking tour of the Old Town Frederick.
+- 🎫 5.
+Take a walking tour of the Old Town Frederick.

 - Homes For Sale in The Historic District Frederick Maryland